Looking for a quick escape this fall? Plan a fun getaway by staying on an Air Force base!

 You can take full advantage of South Carolina’s natural beauty while staying at Shaw.
 Whether you enjoy hiking, biking, fishing, canoeing, or golf, you’re in the right spot!

-Manchester State Forest and neighboring Poinsett State Park are only 20 minutes away.
+Manchester State Forest and neighboring Poinsett State Park are only a short drive away.
 Both parks have miles of unpaved trails for hiking, biking and horseback riding.
 They also contain sections of the popular Palmetto Trail, which connects the mountains of South Carolina to the coast.

 Slightly farther afield is Congaree National Park, where you can hike through the old-growth hardwood forest and canoe, kayak, or fish in the Congaree and Wateree Rivers.